-Those applications who pass our eligibility criteria will be assessed against our priorities and scoring criteria (see Section 3 and Section 4) and also against other applicants in the round.
+Stage Two - Those applications who pass the eligibility test will be fully assessed against our assessment criteria and priorities (see Sections 3 and 4) and also in comparison with other candidates.
 We will look at the benefits and surrounding circumstances of each project, the outcomes it proposes, and we will also consider the funds available to us at that time.
-The final decisions on all applications are made by the Grants Committee three times a year (deadlines and approximate decision dates are on the relevant programme page of the website: www.nationalchurchestrust.org/gatewaygrants).
+The final decisions on all applications are made by the Grants Committee three times a year (deadlines and approximate decision dates are on the programme page of the www.nationalchurchestrust.org/cornerstone).